gabrielaolson/robot_scripts/README.md

 First: creating files .robot by "Summary" title from JIRA report (csv)

-Second: writing in the created files.robot according to the "Summary" title
+Second: writing in the created files.robot according to the "Summary" title.